cookieBerlin/engelsystem-api/doc/api/v1/resource/room/read.rst

 Response
 ========
-If successful, this method returns a room object in the response body.
+If successful, this method returns a 200 status and a room object in the response body.